meln-ds/meln-ds/README.md

 **meln-ds/meln-ds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 Data @ Foodpanda
+- 🔭 Data @ DeliveryHero/Foodpanda
-- 🌱 Learning: How to build and productionze ML models
+- 🌱 Learning: Impactful Machine Learning
 - 👯 I’m looking to collaborate on all things AI/ML
 - 📫 How to reach me: Email me at mel.nguyen273@gmail.com
 - 😄 Pronouns: She/Her